medwf/simple_shell/note.md

    1. `make display prompt and wait for user to type a command.handle all Task 1`
    2. `fix problem an allocate memory`
    3. `create a function that free all argumment`.
+   4. `problem betty and create function that divide argumment.`